 It was next to the swinging doors of the kitchen.
 So, I can report they have white-tiled walls in there.
 This area also turned out to be a rather hectic meeting spot for the many servers.

-In the opposite direction, the table did have a good view of the five meter-long guitar-shaped chandelier and the bar on the floor below."Are you eating alone?" the smiling waitress asked.
+In the opposite direction, the table did have a good view of the five meter-long guitar-shaped chandelier and the bar on the floor below.

 "Yes, just me."